KBSZ: In Wickenburg

-Move to Apache Junction
+In Apache Junction

-On November 7, 2007, the Petersons filed to move KBSZ's transmitter and city of license from Wickenburg (about 60 miles northwest of downtown Phoenix) to Apache Junction (35 miles east of downtown Phoenix).
-The move was accompanied by a frequency change to 1260 kHz.
-The switch to 1260 AM allowed it to broadcast around the clock.
+On November 7, 2007, the Petersons filed to move KBSZ's transmitter and city of license from Wickenburg (about 60 miles northwest of downtown Phoenix) to Apache Junction (35 miles east of downtown Phoenix), accompanied by a frequency change to 1260 kHz on the AM dial.
 A month later, the station was sold to 1TV.com, Inc., owned by John Low.

-In 2010, KBSZ signed on from its new Apache Junction location with a Classic Hits/Oldies format targeting the residents of Phoenix's growing eastern suburbs.
-After only four months, the station adopted a talk radio format on Sept.
-7. It was the first radio station on the frequency in Pinal County since KFAS Casa Grande signed off in the mid-1990s.
+In 2010, KBSZ signed on from its new Apache Junction location with a classic hits and oldies format targeting the residents of Apache Junction and adjacent communities.
+After only four months, the station adopted a talk format on Sept.
+7, before switching to an all-comedy format.
+It was the first radio station on the frequency in Pinal County since KFAS Casa Grande signed off in the mid-1990s.

-Comedy and Classic Rock

-After a short time as a talk station, KBSZ flipped to an all-comedy format.
-It used a syndicated comedy programming service known as "24/7 Comedy."
-When the network ceased operations, the station wanted to keep its comedy format, so it switched programming to "Today's Comedy."
-In 2012, KBSZ was issued a U.S. Federal Communications Commission construction permit to increase its daytime power to 4,500 watts from its previous 3,500 watts.
+The station had used a syndicated comedy programming service known as "24/7 Comedy."
+When it ceased operations, the station wanted to keep its comedy format, so it switched programming to "Today's Comedy."

 Around July 1, 2019, KBSZ fell silent without any explanation.
-On July 8, 2019, the station posted a message on its website that KBSZ had ceased broadcasting the comedy format "due to circumstances beyond our control."
-It would soon be simulcasting sister station KIKO-FM's oldies format.

-After nearly two weeks of broadcasting with dead air, KBSZ returned with a classic rock format named "The Rattler".
-The programming is largely automated.
-The station carries the weekly syndicated program "Floydian Slip," focusing on the music of Pink Floyd.
+On July 8, 2019, they posted a message on their website that they had ceased broadcasting the comedy format "due to circumstances beyond our control," and that they would be simulcasting sister station KIKO-FM's oldies format.
+After nearly two weeks of broadcasting with dead air, KBSZ returned to the air with a classic rock format named "The Rattler".

-The station also airs Bob Stei's "Grunge Garage" throughout the weekend.
+KBSZ, along with low-power FM translator K247CF, were sold in July 2023 to WOOK Radio DC, headed by William Tucker Jr., for $850,000.
+By 2025, KBSZ switched to an urban AC format.

+Translator

+KBSZ's reach is extended by the following low-power FM translator: